 SVG Optimizer

-Optimize and compress SVG files to reduce file size.🔒 All processing happens in your browser.
+Optimize SVG files instantly in your browser—strip comments, collapse whitespace, and reduce file size without breaking paths, gradients, or masks.
+No uploads, 100% private.🔒 All processing happens in your browser.
 Your data never leaves your device.

 How to Use